rejetto/hfs/dev.md

 Otherwise, you should be sure that frontend and admin have been built, and its files are ready to be used in `dist` folder.
 In this latter case, the `DEV=1` you set before will make the server get the files from inside the `dist` folder.

+## Tests

+To run tests
+- `npm run build-all`
+- `npm run server-for-test`
+- in another shell `npm test`

+Alternatively you can run a development server, just be sure to load config from `tests` folder.

 ## File formats

 General configuration is read by default from file `config.yaml`.